Loading...

 The UNDP’s mission is to support countries and communities as they work to eradicate poverty, implement the Paris Agreement on climate change and achieve the Sustainable Development Goals (SDGs), through providing funding and technical assistance for projects in areas such as climate and environment, democratic governance, and sustainable development.

-The UNDP has an accountability mechanism, as part of the Office of Accountability and Investigations (OAI), with two complementary functions, which were established in 2015:
+The UNDP has an accountability mechanism with two complementary functions, which were established in 2015:

-- SECU: The Social and Environmental Compliance Unit which leads the compliance review function, and assesses whether the UNDP has complied with its Social and Environmental Standards (SES) in the design and implementation of its projects.
+- SECU: The Social and Environmental Compliance Unit which carries out the compliance review function, and assesses whether the UNDP has complied with its social and environmental commitments in the design and implementation of its projects.
+SECU reports through the Director of the Office of Audit and Investigations (OAI) to the UNDP Administrator.

 SECU and SRM receive complaints related to the environmental and social impacts of UNDP-supported projects.
-If you are affected by a UNDP-supported project, you can file a complaint with SECU and the SRM.
+If you are affected by a UNDP-supported project, you can file a complaint with SECU and/or the SRM.

 Dispute Resolution